Moving to Peru

 Though Peru is highly understated and you may not have heard of it, it is actually neighbours with countries like Ecuador, Colombia, Brazil, Bolivia and Chile!

 Its population stands around 31 million, with over half of them settled in the coastal areas, and the rest in the mountainous areas.
-Lima, the capital or Peru, is located in the heart of the country’s coastal desert on the Rimac River.
+Lima, the capital of Peru, is located in the heart of the country’s coastal desert on the Rimac River.
 Dubbed as the “City of Kings”, Lima is a quiet city of Spanish colonial charm transformed into a modern-day metropolis.
-Arequipa, Trujillo, Chiclayo, and Piura are some of the other populous city.
+Arequipa, Trujillo, Chiclayo, and Piura are some of the other populous cities.

 2. It is part of the Amazon Rainforest and Andes